 By tweaking the simulation parameters it is possible to explore behavior variations within the system domain, achieving a gradient of possible distributions according to project requirements.
 Here are some examples of different system behaviors with their related distributions of underwater clustered halls.

-The issue of dealing with the integration with biological marine biodiversity and provide the material substrate for its future development was not addressed by tweaking the system for a particular requirement of a single species (or a limited group of), rather the intent is to produce a broad range of heterogeneous spatial conditions in order to provide the largest set of opportunities for the local ecological community (this term refers to the complex food web that shares the same environment).
+The issue of dealing with the integration with biological marine biodiversity and providing the material substrate for its future development was not addressed by tweaking the system for a particular requirement of a single species (or a limited group thereof), rather the intent is to produce a broad range of heterogeneous spatial conditions in order to provide the largest set of opportunities for the local ecological community (this term refers to the complex food web that shares the same environment).
 The basic principle adopted is the same conditional void-matter separation based on reaction-diffusion algorithms: the aforementioned process is iterated at a more detailed scale in a self-similar process logic analogous to those governing fractals.

 Objects produced with discrete additive fabrication technology such as the one used by D-Shape can have a very heterogeneous generation history: a 3D voxel grid is used to rationalize them to the process and resolution of the machine.
-This step is not only necessary, it is the principle that links digital processes to the materiality, nonetheless applied in an extensive way: two different models of rationality are overlaid with a brute-force method, but one lacks geometry generation and the other misses the link to material production.
+This step is not only necessary, it is the principle that links digital processes to materiality, nonetheless applied in an extensive way: two different models of rationality are overlaid with a brute-force method, but one lacks geometry generation and the other misses the link to material production.
 Moreover, as a consequence of this double-sided gap and since the resolution achievable at the moment is quite coarse, the emerging pattern is mostly treated as an imperfection, considering the look of the digital model as a finalized result to tend to.

-Out of these assumptions and in the intent of exploiting the expressive and tectonic potential of such technology, the project has been tackled exploring voxel-based generative strategies.
+Out of these assumptions and with the intent of exploiting the expressive and tectonic potential of such technology, the project has been tackled by exploring voxel-based generative strategies.
 Working with a discrete lattice eases the simulation of complex systems and processes across multiple scales (including non-linear simulations such as Computational Fluid-Dynamics) starting from local interactions using, for instance, algorithms based on cellular automata, which then can be translated directly to the physical production system.

-There are several advantages of 3D printing with respect to current technologies for reef restoration and design like Reef Balls, or experimental precedents such as Biorock®: the possibility to embed intensive processes in form generation without depending on modular construction (which allows the implementation of a greater specificity and a wider spectrum of heterogeneous spatial conditions, broadening design freedom) while the material system production (it is synthetic rock, not concrete) and integration with design produces large-scale artifacts that allow the implementation of passive strategies for marine re-population without continuous energy consumption.
+There are several advantages of 3D printing with respect to current technologies for reef restoration and design like Reef Balls, or experimental precedents such as Biorock®: the possibility to embed intensive processes in form generation without depending on modular construction (which allows the implementation of greater specificity and a wider spectrum of heterogeneous spatial conditions, broadening design freedom) while the material system production (it is synthetic rock, not concrete) and integration with design produce large-scale artifacts that allow the implementation of passive strategies for marine re-population without continuous energy consumption.